mnater/Hyphenopoly/docs/Setup.md

 });
 </script>
 ````
-If a word contains a letter that is not part of the alphabet defined in the sample file, this word is not hyphenated by default.
+If a word contains a letter that is not part of the alphabet defined in the sample file, the word is not hyphenated by default.
 This is the case for example with "communiqué".
 The letter "é" is not in the English alphabet, so the word cannot be hyphenated.
 These problems can be solved with letter substitutions.
 If you want to use the letter "e" instead of the letter "é" for the hyphenation process, you can specify this accordingly (see example).
 "communiqué" is then separated (com-mu-niqué).

 The substitute object must contain language-codes as keys.
-The values are objects theirselves, with the characters to be substituted as keys and the substituting characters as values (both lowercase only – Hyphenopoly handles all the letter casing, if necessary).
+The values are objects themselves, with the characters to be substituted as keys and the substituting characters as values (both lowercase only – Hyphenopoly handles all the letter casing, if necessary).

 ### timeout
 ````